dlbewley/dlbewley.github.io/_posts/2020-02-15-OpenShift-4-on-OpenStack-Networking-and-Installation.md

 ![OpenShift OpenStack Networking](/images/openshift-openstack-install-network-01.png)

-Once the bootstrap node is running a small cluster it will be reachable via the API port on 10.0.0.5.
+Once the bootstrap node is running a small cluster it will be reachable via the API port on _10.0.0.5_ and the floating IP _192.0.2.61_.
 The installer (Terraform) will then connect again to OpenStack and build 3 master nodes.

 The masters will obtain their configuration from the bootstrap node and execute the machine config operator which will connect to the OpenStack API to build worker nodes.
 This step would fail if your `cacert` is not obtained from your clouds.yaml.